Nubian Jak: Book of World Facts

 In follow up to the board game, in 1998 the first edition of Nubian Jak's Book of World Facts was released.
 Dubbed "the truth with proof", it was subtitled "The Ultimate Reference Guide to Global Black Achievement".
 A few years later Jak signed a publishing deal with HarperCollins in New York to republish the book.

 By the time the third edition of the game came around there was an expectant buzz within the game industry.
 Launched in 2000, the Nu Millennium edition of the game went on to become the most popular edition to date, selling in excess of 110,000 copies in the US and UK.
 In 2006 the International Anniversary Edition was distributed in the UK before it official launch at the ExCel Centre in London and Javits Center in New York, in January and February 2007 respectively.
-At a Special Kwaanza Bonanza Game and Book launch in December 2008, the Windrush Edition was introduced.
+At a Special Kwanzaa Bonanza Game and Book launch in December 2008, the Windrush Edition was introduced.
 A United States Special edition has subsequently been produced for selective distribution in the US.